W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/Homework Projects/HP2 - Tic Tac Toe/README.md

 Each cycle of the loop, call DrawStats() and DrawBoard(), then have the player choose an x, y coordinate.

+The **turn** variable can be utilized to keep track of whether it is player 0's turn, or player 1's turn.
+**turn** will store either 0 or 1 as a value.

 Use the *PlaceMarker* function to attempt to place the player's marker at the given x, y.
 If successful, then go to the other player's turn.
 (Otherwise, they will have to select again.)